N3v1/N3v1/README.md

   let skills = ["Swift", "Cpp", "C", "JavaScript", "HTML", "CSS", "TypeScript"]

   func sayHi() {
-    print("Hey, thanks for dropping by, feel free to have a look at my work!")
+    print("Hey, thanks for dropping by, feel free to have a look at my work! 🙂") }
 }
-}

 let me = Developer()
 me.sayHi()
-// Prints out: Hey!
-Nice to see you there 😊
 ```

 ### Design and Development